DrSiemer/CodeMerger/llm.md

-# LLM Project Log
+# Notes on project quirks for language models

-**Core Directive: Act as a Peer Programmer.**
+**Core Directive: Act as a support programmer.**
-Assume I have full project context.
+Assume the user has full project context.
 Do not explain obvious code, file structures, or self-evident logic.
 Focus on the *'why'* behind non-obvious code.

 **DO:**